-Israel's politics: what just happened, and what's next?
+Israel's politics: What just happened, and what's next?

-JERUSALEM (Reuters) -Two rivals of Prime Minister Benjamin Netanyahu announced a partnership on Sunday that could remove Israel’s longest-serving leader.
+Rivals of Prime Minister Benjamin Netanyahu pressed forward on Tuesday to seal a political pact that would unseat Israel's longest-serving leader. read more

 Here is a timeline of events that led to the emerging coalition deal between centrist Yair Lapid and the far-right Naftali Bennett, and what happens next.